Heading on a road trip? Be sure the car & the family are ready with this free printable checklist and tips for what to do before a long car trip!

 The general goal is each "seat area" becomes your 'home' for the trip.
 This also helps me to quickly check to see who needs to pick up their items and where to position things like the cooler (which we always put in arms reach of the oldest kid since they are the ones to help pass out food during the trip).

-And here's a free version of our "Prep for an Awesome Family Road Trip " list for you to print!
+Get your free version of our "Prep for an Awesome Family Road Trip " list for your next car trip!

 I hope it helps you to get ready for stress-free and fun travel.